catseye/ALPACA/doc/ALPACA.markdown

 -   Each state in the cellular automaton maps to a CSS class.
 -   The `fill` property, with a colour, is guaranteed to be supported.
 -   `#rrggbb` format for colours is guaranteed to be supported.
 -   No other guarantees are, at present, given.
+(This includes support for comments.
+There is no guaranteed way, at present, to include comments in an ALPACA Stylesheet.)
 -   This does not prevent any implementation from using an extended definition of ALPACA Stylesheets 1.0 to apply representation to cellular automata.